 Sister Friend is an organization that was started when words fell short in showing appreciation to phenomenal women.
-It has grown into a network of beautiful women that blossomed into an organization designed to appreciate the bonds built amongst Women of various backgrounds, life experiences and the like.
-Celebrate Friendship, Embrace Sisterhood, Promote Unity, Empower Each Other, and Inspire Love amongst Women.
+It has grown into a network of beautiful women that blossomed into an organization designed to appreciate the bonds built among Women of various backgrounds, life experiences and the like.
+Celebrate Friendship, Embrace Sisterhood, Promote Unity, Empower Each Other, and Inspire Love among Women.

 The My Sister, My Friend Appreciation Brunch is an opportunity to fellowship, embrace differences, build relationships, and empower each other to be stewardess of their thoughts and actions.
 There is power in your words and thoughts.
 The smile that you give someone may be what SHE needs to get through the day.

 After experiencing a brief hospitalization that changed my life, took a look at myself, my life and all of the people in it.
 I looked at the circle of women that I surrounded myself with.
 To me, each of them were phenomenal in their own right.
 They were beautiful, inside and out.
 Whether it was a new friend or someone that I’ve known for years, I wanted to appreciate each of them.

 Sometimes, friendship is not measured by the number of years that you have been friends, but simply by the beauty and genuineness of it all.
 Many times, we wait until it’s too late to appreciate those we love.
 So instead of giving them their roses when they’re dead and gone….I want my friends to smell and bask in the essence and beauty of the roses now!

 I wanted this group of dynamic women to be able to cultivate a spirit of love for ALL WOMEN.
 I wanted to inspire them to spread love to other women, regardless of their nationality, spirituality, sexuality, or socioeconomic status.